 “It is a sham and an insult to justice,” wrote Justice for Erwiana and All Migrant Domestic Workers Committee (J4EMDW) in a statement.
 “Three years of jail time is definitely not enough in the face of the gravity of [Law Wan-tung’s] crime.”

-Law Wan-tung had been serving a six-year jail term after being found guilty in 2015 of assaulting Sulistyaningsih and two other domestic workers.
-The former employer had been ordered to pay HK$809,430 by the District Court as compensation for their injuries, though she has yet to pay the sum to the Justice Department, the Committee said.
+Law Wan-tung had been serving a six-year jail term after being found guilty in 2015 of assaulting Sulistyaningsih and another domestic worker.
+The former employer had been ordered to pay HK$809,430 by the District Court as compensation for Sulistyaningsih’s injuries, though she has yet to pay the sum to the Justice Department, the Committee said.

 Law was released a few months ago having served only half of her jail sentence, according to the Justice Department.
 She is reportedly under supervision until her jail term ends.
 No reason has been given for the early release.

 ‘Not even adequate’